-Other adventures include horse riding with Chapman Valley Horse Riding in the enchanting Howes Valley surrounded by World Heritage national parks.
+Other adventures include horse riding with Chapman Valley Horse Riding in the enchanting Howes Valley, surrounded by World Heritage national parks.
 Natural Adventures Australia offers guided bushwalking tours, including the Barrington Tops north of Singleton.

-Getting to Singleton is easy.
 A little over two hours’ drive north from Sydney and an hour from Newcastle, trains from Sydney also stop in this rural getaway.
 Places to stay suit various budgets, from rural retreats to hotels, caravan parks and camping sites at Lake St Clair, about 30 minutes’ drive north.